 Later letters suggest Butler and his associates appeased Prabhupada financially.

 "Whenever they see me they give me money," Prabhupada wrote in 1975.
 "So they are not against me.
 It is a natural thing for the brothers to fight."

-On their side, Butler and his associates claimed there were threats against them from within ISKCON’s leadership.
+On their side, Butler and his associates claimed threats were made against them from within ISKCON's leadership.
 Prabhupada dismissed the claims.
-The archived letters do, however, refer to ISKCON “strong men."
+The archived letters do, however, refer to ISKCON "strong men."

 Independence and Political Organizing